nunodamaso-dil/articles/posts/2023-02-01-SpeedingUpSynciT.md

 ![example2](../images/SynciTSpeedingUp/ex2.png)

 Let's switch things up a bit.
-Same 5 entities, now one has 900K records and this one takes 50s.
-The other 4, 10k and they take 1s
+With the same 5 entities, now one has 900k records and this one takes 50 seconds.
+The other 4, 10k and they take 1 second.

-Sequential - 54s, Parallel - 50s
+Sequential - 54 seconds, Parallel - 50 seconds
 Pfff, not much to be said here, it's easy to see why these values are so close - the big one takes most of the time.

 ### Example 3